This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Why stay in South Bank

-Home to the famous lagoons, South Bank also boasts some of Brisbane’s best city views, cultural venues, and restaurants.
-It’s a bit quieter in the evenings, making it perfect for a relaxed stay.
+Home to Brisbane’s famous lagoons, South Bank offers river views, cultural venues, and plenty of restaurants.
+It’s lively by day but quieter at night – perfect for a relaxed city break.

 Where to stay in South Bank